cszhe/cszhe-logger/README.md

 - IPINFO_TOKEN

 The user agent parser `agent_parser.py` is a separate programme from the web service.
 It is a Python3 script.
 You need to run it separately.
-The script will read the raw user agent string from the database and parse the user agent information.
+The script will read the raw user agent string from the database and parse the user agent information with the [user_agents](https://pypi.org/project/user-agents/) library.
 Then it will update the database with the parsed information.
 It's recommended to run it in a crontab.